Saturday, January 31, 2009

 It has been muffin madness in my kitchen lately with three new muffin recipes this last week!
 All successful despite some weird yield amounts (which may have a lot to do with all the additions I made to each one).
 These ones are probably my favourite of all of them!

-o I wanted to keep the ice-cream parlour theme going as I made a couple changes.
+These started out as a banana-split muffin recipe so I wanted to keep the ice-cream parlour theme going as I made a couple changes.
 To do that, I added in some extra nuts and flaked coconut.
 Next time I may try some crushed pineapple and I'd also like to add some wheat germ (nothing to do with the ice-cream theme!)

 I can't wait to enjoy these for breakfast during the week.